ibmresilient/resilient-community-apps/fn_ip_void/doc/README.md

 <!--
   List the Key Features of the Integration
 -->
-* Get threat intelligence of a Domain Name or IP Address
+* Get the threat intelligence of a domain name or IP address.
-* Get the SSL Certificate Information of a Domain Name
+* Get the SSL certificate information of a domain name.

 ---

 ## Function - IPVOID API Implementation
-Lookup threat intelligence using IP Void API
+Look up the threat intelligence using the IP Void API.

  ![screenshot: fn-ipvoid-api-implementation ](./screenshots/main.png)